 Business Confidence in China averaged 51.53 points from 2005 until 2022, reaching an all time high of 59.20 points in April of 2008 and a record low of 35.70 points in February of 2020.
 This page provides - China Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China NBS Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Business Confidence in China is expected to be 51.40 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in China to stand at 51.30 in 12 months time.
-In the long-term, the China NBS Manufacturing PMI is projected to trend around 51.00 Index Points in 2020, according to our econometric models.
+Business Confidence in China is expected to be 48.30 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China NBS Manufacturing PMI is projected to trend around 52.00 points in 2023 and 51.00 points in 2024, according to our econometric models.